bojates/events-manager-timezone/README.md

 ### Known bugs
  - In calendar view, if the timezone adjustment means a date change, this isn't honoured.
  - Not all the BuddyPress and Events templates that might show times have been identified.

+### Possible improvements to the plugin
+ - We could probably grab the WordPress timezone and make it available to the JavaScript without requiring user configuration
+ - It's possible we could put the template overrides in this plugin folder, rather than the theme folder

 ## Instalation
 ### 1. Install the relevant plugins